kyuz0/spikee/docs/06_judges.md

             --judge-options offline
 ```

 The offline judges just mocks calling an LLM for judging the answer, and instead always return False, that is an unsuccessful attack.
-Tjis will allow you to perfrom the attack and collect the responses *without* needing to call a Judge LLM.
+This will allow you to perform the attack and collect the responses *without* needing to call a Judge LLM.

 ### 2. Perform Rejudging
 Specify your results files to be rejudged, using `--result-file` flag.
 (NB, You can specify multiple files by repeating the `--result-file` flag).
 Then specify a local model via the `--judge-options` flag.